Online Classes and Workshops with Sue

 A 4-week, online program that will teach you how to get the best glaze results possible with your existing glazes, and repeat those results from firing to firing.

-Learn my step-by-step testing system for measuring specific gravity, flocculating and/or deflocculating your glazes to improve application and fix many glaze flaws like running, crawling, glazes turning out the wrong colour, cloudy clears etc.
+Learn my step-by-step testing system for improving the consistency of your glaze application and results, and fixing many glaze flaws like running, crawling, glazes turning out the wrong colour, cloudy clears etc.

 Free Guide